-We love the kind of food that still has the taste of yiayia to it.
-The food you would seek refugee in, during a rainy day or in a cold winter night.
+We love the kind of food that still has the taste of grandma to it.
+The food you would seek refugee in, during a rainy day or on a cold winter night.
 Those wonderful Greek dishes, both great in hot and cold weather, because, you know, good food is always good food, despite the time of the year… Bon appétit!

-You will be greeted by the most nice guy in town, Ben, who will open his fridge full of local meat, fish and sausages and will describe you the water-mouthering way those can be cooked for you.
+You will be greeted by the nicest guy in town, Ben, who will open his fridge full of local meat, fish and sausages and will describe you the water-mouthering way those can be cooked for you.

 He will also provide a gastronomic tour around the menu of the day, making think of impossible strategies to try everything you can.
 That’s sadly impossible.

 So, our suggestion is to share, ask for different dishes and share them with your family so that everyone can taste a bit of all.
 You won’t regret a bite.

 We fell for the inviting psaromeze, a mix of fresh seafood cooked in a delicious sauce with potatoes and other vegetables.
 Our second dish was a home-made goat in a wine sauce and potatoes in the oven.
 Tender, tasty and inviting.